friemen/reactnet/README.md

   :id                  A string containing an identifier :links               Collection of links
-  :rid-map             WeakHashMap {Reactive -> rid} (derived) :level-map           Map {rid -> topological-level} (derived) :links-map           Map {rid -> Seq of links} (derived) :dont-complete       Map {Reactive -> c} of reactives that are not
+  :rid-map             WeakHashMap {Reactive -> rid} (derived) :next-rid            Atom containing the next rid to assign :level-map           Map {rid -> topological-level} (derived) :links-map           Map {rid -> Seq of links} (derived) :dont-complete       Map {Reactive -> c} of reactives that are not
-                       automatically completed as long as c > 0 :pending-completions A seq of reactives that will receive ::completed as soon as they are not contained in the :dont-complete map
+                       automatically completed as long as c > 0 :completions         A seq of reactives that will receive ::completed as soon as they are not contained in the :dont-complete map
-  :rebuild?
-Flag if links have been added/removed
+  :removes             An integer counting how many removes there have
+                       in order to decide when to rebuild the level-map
 ```

 `rid` is a reactive identifier, an integer which is unique within a network.